Home » USMLE Step 2 CK Percentiles: How to Interpret and Score in the Top Ranges

 I don’t mean this in the literal sense (you should definitely sleep).
 I mean that you shouldn’t overlook the importance of your clinical rotations.
 The USMLE said it themselves.
 They are testing your application of the knowledge you are expected to acquire during these rotations!

-As much as the 45-minute discussion of the sodium shift on Internal Medicine rounds may make you yearn for a triple shot of espresso, this will be important knowledge for test day and you are far more likely to retain this information if you are associating it with a patient that you are caring for.
-This also applies to those required journal clubs.
-You are expected to interpret medical literature on this exam!
+As much as the 45-minute discussion of the sodium shift on Internal Medicine rounds may make you yearn for a triple shot of espresso, this will be important knowledge for test day.
+And, you are far more likely to retain this information when you associate it with a patient that you are caring for.
+This also applies to those required journal clubs, not only are you learning important clinical information, but Step 2 expects you to interpret medical literature on the exam!
 As a rule of thumb, if you are putting energy into caring for your patients, playing an active role on your team, and performing well on your shelf exams, you are also preparing yourself for Step 2 CK.

 Practice makes perfect when it comes to Step 2 CK